makiki99/h3-multiplayer-tutorial/Chapter01/lesson002.md

 The online lobby has a ranking system - everyone starts at zero ranking points, winning increases them, losing decreases them.
 It is impossible to go below zero ranking points, and only the ranked games can change the ranking.

 #### **EXTREMELY IMPORTANT**
-If you are in a ranked game, and you want to surrender, you **HAVE** to click "admit defeat" button that is found in options, or type "gg" then confirm admitting defeat.
+If you are in a ranked game, and you want to surrender, you **HAVE** to click "admit defeat" button that is found in options after you click the "Quit to desktop" button, or type "gg" then confirm admitting defeat.
 Not doing so will often result in you being blacklisted by the other player, being reported, or even banned from the online lobby.
 This only applies to ranked games - in unranked games the "admit defeat" button isn't available.
 ![admit defeat and offer draw buttons](img/admit_defeat.png)

 ### Reputation system